hso-praktomat/praktomat-docker/README.md

 Two containers are going to be created and started.
 One container contains a PostgreSQL database and one container contains the actual Praktomat application.

 Now, open the CLI of the Praktomat container you just started.
-The container name usually looks like `<COMPOSE_PROJECT_NAME>-praktomat`.
+The container name usually looks like `<COMPOSE_PROJECT_NAME>_praktomat`.

 ```bash
 docker exec -it <container name> /bin/bash